wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

  which is very similar to **( (n - 2) x (n - 1) ) / 2** when n = 5!

-And all of the equations in the previous line turn